magnus-ffcg/ffcg-cd-lab/deployment1/README.md

     minikube service my-app --url

 open a webbrowser with the same ip.
+Once you are done you can type: ctrl-c

 It should say something like 2202-01-28T00:22:04+01:00 - Host: host-1, Version: v1.0.0
 You can now close the minikube service call